pegros/PEG_LIST/README.md

 ## Package Overview

-The **PEG_LIST** package provides a whole series of LWC components for the App Builder, as well as some Aura ones.
-They are summarized hereafter with links to their dedicated description pages.
+The **PEG_LIST** package provides a whole set of LWC components for the App Builder, as well as some Aura ones.
+They are summarized hereafter by use case with links to their dedicated description pages.

-All these components rely on a whole set of metadata also included in the package, the detail of which is provided [here](/help/sfpegComponentList.md).
+All these components rely on various supporting metadata also included in the package, the detail of which is provided [here](/help/sfpegComponentList.md).